i-am-grub/MultiGP_Toolkit/docs/index.rst

 .. _gq versions:

-Global Qualifier have stricter requirements for what versions of RotorHarzard and the MultiGP Toolkit can be used.
+Global Qualifier have stricter requirements for what versions of RotorHazard and the MultiGP Toolkit can be used.
 The follow table contains the currently approved versions and is expected to change throughout the developed of RotorHazard.

 .. list-table::